banbaralab/recongo/README.md

 # recongo
-Recongo is a solver for solving Combinatorial Reconfiguration Problems (CRPs) with Answer Set Programming (ASP).
+Recongo is a solver for solving Combinatorial Reconfiguration Problems (CRPs) based on the bounded combinatorial reconfiguration with Answer Set Programming (ASP).
 As a backend solver, we use clingo, a high-speed ASP solver.

 ## Requirements
 - python3 (version 3.8.3 or higher)